thevindu-w/clip_share_server/README.md

   This server listens on the following ports (unless different ports are assigned from the configuration),

 * `4337` / `TCP` &nbsp; - &nbsp; For application traffic (not encrypted)
-* `4337` / `UDP` &nbsp; - &nbsp; For network scanning using UDP broadcasts
+* `4337` / `UDP` &nbsp; - &nbsp; For network scanning using UDP broadcasts or multicasts
 * `4338` / `TCP` &nbsp; - &nbsp; For application traffic over TLS (encrypted)
 * `4339` / `TCP` &nbsp; - &nbsp; For the web server (only if the web server is available)

 You may need to allow incoming connections to the above ports for the client to connect to the server.

-Note that all TCP ports are for unicast, while `4337/udp` is used to receive broadcasts.
-Therefore, the firewall rule that allows `4337/udp` should have the **broadcast** address of the interface as the destination address.
+Note that all TCP ports are for unicast, while `4337/udp` is used to receive broadcasts or multicasts.
+IPv4 scanning uses directed broadcast, while IPv6 scanning uses multicast.
+Therefore, the firewall rule that allows `4337/udp` should have the **broadcast** address of the interface and/or the **multicast** address `ff05::4567` as the destination address.

 <br>